P ≠ RP Proof

 general restricted type X programs, like ones in the proofs of the Props.
 4.2

-and 4.3 below.
-Hence, to decide whether an arbitrary general deterministic
+Hence, to decide whether an arbitrary general deterministic computer

 See that if S is simulating a Boolean formula with n